 Decide when the party will be (the date), guest list, and theme.
 Invite guests to your party early, preferably two or more weeks ahead of time.
 A Facebook event is technically an invite but thoughtful pretty posted invites are better.
 This will give them time to RSVP and will give you more time to plan.

 The goal of a fabulous dinner party is to entertain and provide comfort to your guests.
-Think about compatibility, tastes, ages, and the ambiance you want to create.
+Think about compatibility, tastes, ages, and the ambience you want to create.

 Think about your guests and any allergies they may have.